Rajvir Dahiya, PhD

 Dr. Dahiya is the President of the Society of American Asian Scientists in Cancer Research and the International Cancer Research Association.
 The members of these associations are medical scientists from North America, South America, Europe and Asia.
 The associations convene to discuss the latest medical science discoveries, exchange novel ideas and foster collaboration in the field of cancer prevention, early diagnosis, prognosis and cancer treatment through novel strategies.

 Dr. Dahiya has published over 350 original research manuscripts in national and international journals.
 He has written chapters in books and holds multiple oncology patents.
-Dahiya has a long-standing interest in molecular genetic targets as novel biomarkers for the early diagnosis and prognosis of cancer.
-Dr. Dahiya is a program director for many research projects.
-These include: the Center for Excellence in Prostate Cancer funded by the Department of Veterans Affairs, Washington DC; the Urological Research Training program funded by NIH/NIDDK; VA Merit Review funded by the Department of Veterans Affairs, Washington DC; miRNAs in the progression and metastasis of prostate cancer funded by NIH /NCI; chemo-dietary prevention of prostate cancer funded by NIH / NCI; Wnt antagonist genes in the progression and metastasis of kidney cancer funded by NIH / NCI.
+Dahiya has a long-standing interest in molecular genetic targets as novel biomarkers for the early diagnosis and prognosis of urological malignancies.
+Dr. Dahiya is a program director for many research projects listed below.

 MicroRNAs in the progression and metastasis of prostate cancer.
 NIH / NCI-RO1CA138642